cap-js-community/sap-afc-sdk/README.md

 ### Bootstrap

-A new CDS project can be initialized using [SAP Build Code](https://help.sap.com/docs/build_code) tools on SAP Business Technology Platform (BTP) or `@sap/cds-dk` CLI command `cds init` can be used to boostrap a new CAP application.
+A new CDS project can be initialized using [SAP Build Code](https://help.sap.com/docs/build_code) tools on SAP Business Technology Platform (BTP) or `@sap/cds-dk` CLI command `cds init` can be used to bootstrap a new CAP application.

 **SAP Build Code**: